 YouTube, the American government is not a good role model

 — Chris Hubbard (@chrisconsiders) October 21, 2015

-There are stories of popular YouTube creators who were “forced” into taking part in YouTube Red (refusal meant removal of their videos) while lesser-known YouTube creators weren’t even notified about YouTube Red until the announcement itself.
+There are stories of popular YouTube creators who were “forced” into taking part in the YouTube Originals program (refusal meant removal of their videos) while lesser-known YouTube creators weren’t even notified about YouTube Originals.

-So, Should You Sign Up for YouTube Red?
+Should You Sign Up for YouTube Premium?